NAS QNAP Turbo Station TS-259 Pro / TS-259 Pro+ RAID Controller Failure: Causes, Consequences, and Recovery Options

 Overall, the QNAP Turbo Station TS-259 Pro / TS-259 Pro+ is a versatile and reliable NAS device that provides secure and efficient storage solutions for personal and business use.

-Although NAS Turbo Station TS-259 Pro / TS-259 Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-259 Pro / TS-259 Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view